House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Best Selling Cars)

 Ferrari is an Italian icon and proud of its heritage, but by country, Italy is only Ferrari’s 4th largest market.
-The USA is the single country that buys the most Ferraris, followed by Germany and then the UK.
+The USA is the country that buys the most Ferraris, followed by Germany and then the UK.

 blue ferrari